 Not necessarily!
 Our labs and demonstrations span most major science disciplines, including biology, physics, and ecology.
 There are underlying themes or references in most of our procedures to emphasize the fundamental role that chemistry has in all sciences.

 How many volunteers will come to my classes, and how often?

 This depends on your needs and volunteer availability.
-Volunteers visit classrooms in groups of two or three.
+Volunteers typically visit classrooms in groups of up to four.
 All of our members are full-time students at the University of Florida, and their ability to conduct labs in your classroom is contingent upon their course schedules and associated workload.
-If you require more than one team to your classroom(s) in a week (for repeat demonstrations, or activities with multiple classes), you may have to request volunteers at least 4-5 weeks in advance of your desired date.
-Please contact the volunteer coordinators at UFChemOutreach@gmail.com for more information.
+If you require more than one team to your classroom(s) in a week (for repeat demonstrations, or activities with multiple classes), you will have to work without our Outreach Director.
+Please contact the Outreach Director/External Outreach Coordinator at UFChemOutreach@gmail.com for more information.

 How can I get UF Outreach Volunteers into my classroom, and how can I learn more?